HenrikBengtsson/jottr.org-blogdown/content/post/2019-01-11-parallelize-a-for-loop.md

 ## Additional parallelization options

 There are several more options available, which are conceptually very similar to the above lapply-like approaches, e.g. `y <- furrr::future_map(X, ...)`, `y <- plyr::llply(X, ..., .parallel = TRUE)` or `y <- BiocParallel::bplapply(X, ..., BPPARAM = DoparParam())`.
-For the latter two, we can use `doFuture::registerDoFuture()` to parallelize via one of the many parallel backends available to futures.
+For also the latter two to parallelize via one of the many future backends, we need to set `doFuture::registerDoFuture()`.
 See also my blog post [The Many-Faced Future].